input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

     <br/>Example: `--flat-distr "(3, 100000)"`
     <br/>&nbsp;
 34. `--bitcoin-distr (INT,INT)`
     <br/>Use bitcoin stake distribution with given parameters.
-Bitcoin distribution is a Bitcoin mining pool-style ditribution.
+Bitcoin distribution is a Bitcoin mining pool-style distribution.
     <br/>Format: (nodes, coins), both numbers must be positive.
     <br/>This option is used in **development** mode only.
     <br/>Please make sure you don't use `--flat-distr` option with this one.